Synergies in Communication (SiC)

 - The Self and the Other;

-- Media, popular culture and visual anthropology;
+- Popular culture and visual anthropology;

 - Women’s identity and memory;